openzipkin/zipkin/zipkin-server/README.md

 To map properties to environment variables, change them to upper-underscore case format.
 For example, if using docker you can set `ZIPKIN_UI_QUERY_LIMIT=100` to affect `$.queryLimit` in `/config.json`.

+### Trace archival
+Most production Zipkin clusters store traces with a limited TTL.
+This makes it a bit inconvenient to share a trace, as the link to it will expire after a few days.

+The "archive a trace" feature helps with this.
+Launch a second zipkin server pointing to a storage with a longer TTL than the regular one and set the archivePostUrl and archiveUrl UI configs pointing to this second server.
+Once archivePostUrl is set, a new "Archive Trace" button will appear on the trace view page.

 ## Storage

 ### In-Memory Storage